TickleThePanda/carpe-dm/src/plans/unbound.md

 The map shows the tower and the moors with the surrounding area.
 The tower is in the west and the city in the east.
 The moors surround the tower for west half of the map.
 The city is against the mountains in the east.
-A road comes from the south-east to the centre of the map, following on east to the city.
+A road comes from the south–east to the centre of the map, following on east to the city.
 To the south of the road is a small amount of forest before mountains, that continue east of the city.
 To the north west of the moors and to north of the road is a forest.